addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Is the Marionette implementation of the Todo app more maintainable?

 Derick feels that maintainability largely comes down to modularity, separating responsibilities (Single Responsibility Principle and Separation of Concerns) by using patterns to keep concerns from being mixed together.
-It can, however, be difficult to simply extract things into separate modules for the sake of extraction, abstraction, or dividing the concept down into its most finite parts.
+It can, however, be difficult to simply extract things into separate modules for the sake of extraction, abstraction, or dividing the concept down in to its simplest parts.

 The Single Responsibility Principle (SRP) tells us quite the opposite - that we need to understand the context in which things change.
 What parts always change together, in _this_ system?
 What parts can change independently?
 Without knowing this, we won't know what pieces should be broken out into separate components and modules versus put together into the same module or object.

 The way Derick organizes his apps into modules is by creating a breakdown of concepts at each level.
 A higher level module is a higher level of concern - an aggregation of responsibilities.
-Each responsibility is broken down into an expressive API set that is implemented by lower level modules (Dependency Inversion Principle).
+Each responsibility is broken down in to an expressive API set that is implemented by lower level modules (Dependency Inversion Principle).
 These are coordinated through a mediator - which he typically refers to as the Controller in a module.

 The way Derick organizes his files also plays directly into maintainability and he has also written posts about the importance of keeping a sane application folder structure that I recommend reading: